Where and How to Recycle or Dispose of Christmas Trees in California after Christmas

 Click here for locations, updated information and more details.

-curbside trees from Christmas Day through January 27th from
+curbside trees from Christmas Day through late January from

 single-family properties.
 Recology (PDF) will pick-up Christmas